 - Institution Code: Q50

+Students will explore the captivating mechanisms of the living world in incredible detail with tuition from world-leading researchers in both biology and chemistry.
+You will study the ways in which both disciplines interact in living organisms, and learn how this underpins our understanding of biological and medical science.
 The application of molecular concepts to complex biological systems is at the cutting edge of science in the twenty-first century.
-You will be instructed on the key biochemical concepts and the chemistry that underpins them, you will also be taught the real-world applications of these principals in fields such as biotechnology and medicine.
+Students will be instructed on the key biochemical concepts and the chemistry that underpins them.
+You will also be taught the real-world applications of these principals in fields such as biotechnology and medicine.

 - Techniques for biological and chemical sciences